Tropical cyclones in 2022: Eastern and Central Pacific Ocean

 On July 2, Bonnie entered the Pacific basin from the Atlantic basin as a tropical storm.
 Bonnie became the first tropical cyclone to survive the crossover from the Atlantic to the Pacific since Hurricane Otto in 2016.
 Bonnie later strengthened into the basin's third hurricane and later became the first major hurricane in the basin.
 Bonnie reached its peak intensity as a Category 3 hurricane as it paralleled the coast of Mexico.
 It then weakened into a post-tropical storm on July 9 near the Central Pacific basin.
 On July 5, another low pressure area formed south of the Central American coast where the NHC classified the system as Invest 95E.
 The low became better organized on July 9, along with a burgeoning central dense overcast forming near the center.
 Later that day, it further concluded that the disturbance had likely developed a closed circulation, and was designated as 05E.
 Soon, the system intensified into a Tropical Storm and was named Darby.
 Two days later, Darby intensified into the basin's fourth hurricane and furthermore into the second major hurricane in the basin.
 Darby reached its peak intensity as a Category 4 hurricane while acquiring annular hurricane characteristics at the same time.
 Darby then entered the Central Pacific basin on July 14 and passed south of the Big Island of Hawaii before dissipating on July 17.
 On July 7, the NHC began monitoring a low pressure area south of the coast of Central America for potential development.
 The NHC classified the low as Invest 96E.
 Eight days later, the disturbance became better organized and was classified as Tropical Depression 06-E by the NHC.
 On July 16, the system strengthened into a tropical storm where it was named Estelle.
 A day later, Estelle strengthened into the basin's fifth hurricane.
 However, due to unfavorable conditions and severe wind shear, Estelle failed to strengthened any further and reached its peak intensity as a Category 1 hurricane.
 On July 19, Estelle was downgraded into a tropical storm where its center was located north of Clarion Island.
 Two days later, Estelle dissipated as it moved away from the Mexican coast.
 On July 21, a low pressure area developed off the southern coasts of El Salvador and Guatemala, and the NHC classified the low as Invest 97E.
 Five days later, after deep convection developed at the center of the disturbance and become better organized, it was designated as a Tropical Depression 07-E by the NHC.
 Later, the system gradually became better organized and was named Frank by the NHC.
 The storm later intensified into the basin's sixth hurricane four days later.
 Frank failed to strengthen further (as a major hurricane) due to wind shear and cooler waters, which caused the system to weaken.
 Instead, Frank reached its peak intensity as a Category 1 hurricane.
 Slowly continued to decreasing sea temperatures and Frank began to weaken until it was downgraded as a tropical storm on August 1.
-Frank continues to weakening further as a post-tropical cyclone a day later, before it disspated on August 5.
+Frank continues to weakening further as a post-tropical cyclone a day later, before it dissipated on August 5.
 Followed by Invest 97E, the NHC began monitoring another low pressure area which was located southwest of the coast of southwestern Mexico for possible tropical development on July 25.
 The NHC classified the low as Invest 98E.
 On July 27, the system intensified into a tropical depression and was designated as Tropical Depression 08-E by the NHC.
 Later, the depression strengthened into a compact tropical storm, which received the name Georgette.
 Georgette stayed as a tropical storm during its lifespan and failed to strengthen any further due to heavy wind shear generated by the outflow from the circulation of nearby Hurricane Frank.
 On August 2, Georgette degenerated into a remnant low over the open ocean, until it disspated on August 6.